Smart Strategies to Successfully Avoid Legal Pitfalls in Debt Recovery

 Key Data Protection Concerns:

 Confidentiality: Creditors must ensure that debtors’ financial information is kept confidential.
-Sharing this information with unauthorised third parties or using it for purposes other than debt recovery is illegal.
+Sharing this information with unauthorized third parties or using it for purposes other than debt recovery is illegal.

-Data Security: Personal data must be stored securely to prevent unauthorised access.
+Data Security: Personal data must be stored securely to prevent unauthorized access.
 Creditors should implement robust cybersecurity measures to protect against data breaches.

 In Nigeria, the Nigeria Data Protection Regulation (NDPR) governs how personal data must be handled.
 Failure to comply with data protection laws can result in hefty fines and damage to the creditor’s reputation.